Mzhai-org/spring-boot-security/README.md

     now this project use oauth2 and toke authorized login and permissions control.
     It's still being optimized.
     please wait....
+    please reference my sql file named study_db.sql build yourself database. and reference my pom dependencies,Even if the your project use gradle, please reference these dependencies and version. in the class named OAuth2AuthenticationProvider will creat token by user info and permission. when access api will validation permission,This needs to be open @EnableGlobalMethodSecurity(prePostEnabled = true) at OAuth2SecurityConfig class and add @PreAuthorize("hasAuthority('ADMIN')") at controller method. the 'ADMIN' permission will build in token.
+    I am also practicing and learning,if you have any question please link me with zhaishuo325@163.com.maybe we can to discuss togater
 ## old version
     # spring-boot-security
     spring boot integration with spring security and thymeleaf simple  demo